Levanger Hospital

-Levanger Hospital (Sykehuset Levanger) is a hospital located in the town of Levanger in the municipality of Levanger in Trøndelag county, Norway.
+Levanger Hospital (Sykehuset Levanger) is a hospital located in the town of Levanger in Levanger Municipality in Trøndelag county, Norway.
 The hospital is located along the road Kirkegata on the west side of the town of Levanger.

 Along with Namsos Hospital, this is one of two hospitals in the old Nord-Trøndelag county (now part of Trøndelag county).
 Both hospitals are managed by the Nord-Trøndelag Hospital Trust.
 Levanger Hospital generally serves the southern and central parts of northern Trøndelag county.